There’s Nothing Subtle

 A new coach

-The problem is, the people we need are not always what we need them to be.
+The problem is, the people we need (like a coach) are not always what we need them to be.
 They don’t always have the answers and when they do they aren’t always willing to share them.
 Not every person is willing or capable of mentoring our lives.

 “I know you will fail and when you do I am going to be the one who continues to accept you and comfort you and help you and encourage you to never give up, no matter what.”